Charles is a software engineer and college professor interested in technology, medicine, economics, and nutrition.

 Consider the function pictured above.
 It's a modernized version of the original Duff's Device.
 Take a close look at it if you haven't seen it before.
 On first reading, most C programmers will think the do-while mingled with case statements must be a mistake.
 Once that wears off, some will suggest memcpy() as a replacement (but this is not possible).

-For a fuller commentary, see
+For a fuller commentary, see this article.

-Variants On A Theme
+Variants on a Theme

 Consider the function pictured below.
 It's a modified version of the original Pigeon's Device.
 The equivalent if statements follow immediately after.

-For a fuller commentary, see
+For a fuller commentary, read more about Pigeon's Device here.

 Either technique should be used very sparingly for any program that will ever be read by people.
 This guidance applies to almost all expert-level techniques, use them rarely.
 It's not because they don't work, it's because they're often hard to read and hard to modify.